 At the national level, there have been many agriculture- and data-related policies (Annex 2), initiatives (Annex 3), and programs implemented by, and/or in association with, the Rwandan Government.
 Many of these policies suggest the likely success of creating an AKIS in the nation.

-The Public Investment Principles of the 2018 Rwandan National Agriculture Policy (NAP) reports that the focus of public investment will be towards projects that are desirable, but not profitable.
-This bodes well for the implementation of the Land Soil and Crops (LSC) Agriculture Knowledge and Innovation System (AKIS) in Rwanda as it fits within this category.
-This is because the LSC AKIS is highly desirable and it will improve the lives of many small-scale Rwandan farmers.
-However, it is not likely to generate revenue for stakeholders who invest in its implementation.
+The Public Investment Principles of the 2018 Rwandan National Agriculture Policy (NAP) reports that the focus of public investments will be towards projects that are societally desirable, but not necessarily profitable.
+This bodes well for the implementation of the Land Soil and Crops (LSC) hubs to support the Agriculture Knowledge and Innovation System (AKIS) in Rwanda which fits within this category.
+The LSC hub supporting the AKIS in Rwanda is highly desirable and it assumed to improve the lives of many small-scale Rwandan farmers.
+However, it is not likely to generate revenues for stakeholders who invest in its implementation.
+And in that sense can be considered to be a public service.

 One of the pillars of the Rwandan NAP is Technological Upgrading and Skills Development.
-Taking this into consideration, the AKIS should be considered a high priority by the Rwandan Government; since it perfectly exemplifies digital upgrades and will enhance the knowledge of Rwandan farmers by providing accurate advisories that are context specific.
+Taking this into consideration, the LSC hub should be considered a high priority by the Rwandan Government; since it perfectly exemplifies digital upgrades and will enhance the knowledge of Rwandan farmers by providing accurate advisories that are context specific and based on accurate data and information.
 For instance, extension service providers will advise farmers on the right fertilizer application based on the type of soil and crop requirements.
-Under this pillar, it lists multiple types of research, both crop and soil system research are listed by name (see footnote 1).
-The fact that two-thirds of the LSC name are directly addressed once again shows how the Rwandan Government will aid the implementation of this initiative.
+Under this pillar of the NAPmultiple types of research, both crop and soil system research are listed by name (see footnote 1).
+The fact that two-thirds of the LSC (land, soil and crops) name are directly addressed once again shows how Rwandese Governmental policies support the implementation of this initiative.

 The Land Use Consolidation Act (LUC) showcases the Rwandan Government’s interest and commitment both to increasing the productivity of farmland and encouraging farmers to grow the crops best suited to their region and local soil conditions.
-The LUC creates consolidated farmland by connecting the land of multiple farmers in the same area while maintaining the land’s original owner.
+The LUC creates consolidated farmland by connecting the lands of multiple farmers in the same area while maintaining the lands’s original owners.
 This makes improved farming practices more effective and economical as it introduces an economy of scale, reducing the average costs of goods.
 In terms of the nation's interest in facilitating informed crop selection, the Ministry of Agriculture (MINAGRI) compels LUC farmers to grow a single-priority crop based on local conditions.
 One possible problem is that this creates a risk of conflicting instructions.
 This is because the Government of Rwanda may believe a farmer should grow a different crop than what the LSC-IS suggests.
 In this scenario, the farmer would struggle in deciding what to plant.
 Another problem is that the Rwandan Government’s priority crop system means that farmers only grow one crop in a field.
 The issue is that the practice of monocropping is not ideal as it is better for not only yields but also soil quality if a farmer practices intercropping and/or crop rotations i.e. growing alternating rows of maize and groundnuts.